tortus/static_pages/README.md

 mount StaticPages::Engine, :at => '/'
 ```

-Change '/' to whatever path you would prefer pages being accessible at.
+Change '/' to whatever path you would prefer pages to be accessible at.

 Creating a Page
 ---------------